dreamcatcher-tech/network/Inbox/2024-08-15 1841 separate entities on stripe.md

 Might need a dispute window for constructions mode, and show sequence diagrams about how disputes are handled.
 Offer an additional service for quality insurance, where a human takes on liability for the quality of the work.

+At the start, we cannot be trading as this would securities.
+Trading between active participants seems reasonable, and hints at the future.

+If we separate the collection of funds from the payout, then we do not need to meet stripe rules to take money in.
+Payouts can be done using on chain methods, possibly with Stripe acceptance to do payouts.

+Could make a platform service where accredited investors are on the platform and can freely trade in the revenue share agreements that we generated.
+Outside, people can trade them any way they like.
+If they withdrew their data into an NFT, which is free of charge.

+The core offering to the buyers is a system that attempts to fairly compense everyone involved in the production of what they consumed.
+Using the platform, people can stake multiple kinds of funds against construction of items, The buying is primarily for the use of cloud compute services.
+Larger payments can be made for large bulk services, like a full CRM along with support.

+Its almost like we want to be a crowdfunding platform ourselves.
+We might need to launch without this component ?

+Sounds like we need a legal network first, to be able to cost effectively figure out all the compliance rules.
+Maybe partner with a fledgling crowdfunding platform.

+Clients are directly contracting for the work.
+They have the ability to dispute the work done.
+The issue comes with the expectation of profit.
+So long as the calculation of revenue sharing is decentralized ?
+We may make the software, but what matters is who runs it and with what configuration.
+The expectation of profit is what makes it a security.

+Might be easier to do a big traditional raise to produce a system that meets decentralized revenue requirements, using a decentralized AI.
+At least we would have the working platform available to aid us.
+We could cite the hurdles we want to overcome, and lay out the plan to get there.
+We can show initial usage, and we think we get big usage if we had some of the core components built, like this decentralized marketplace.

+We distribute funds using an external calculation.
+This dispersals are not obligated in any way, as all our software is open source, but we make payments to the producers of those pieces as best we can.

+If the workproduct is used by us, we will pay out.
+Others may use it and pay out too.
+This is in no way a guarantee of any utility or profit return.
+There is no guarantee of returns in the same way as making any open source component has no guarantee of returns, but some people might give you something.

+So the first entity is simply purchasing software usage from us.
+How we pay people for that isn't any of Stripes business, we think ?
+Except for the fact that the platform is independent from us, and other payment services might get included in the list.

+Nominate an independent settler of disputes.
+This can be different for each clients inputs, so the works know who is likely to accept or not, and who is putting in false money.
+Clients can self dispute, which means they are in complete control of the funds dispersal.

+As the buyers use the software, they indicate extra features they want and would pay more for.
+They offer prepayed consumption as a prize to deliver the feature.

+Prepurchasing of features.

 Generate standard business plans based on these examples:
 - https://blog.hubspot.com/marketing/sample-business-plans